Man and Woman

 He spends several summers near Trouville, the seaside village that offers its nautical pleasures and social entertainment to wealthy Parisians housed in grands hôtels and opulent villas.

-Chemin montant, oil on canvas 100 x 125 cm painted in 1881, was sold for $ 6.7M including premium by Christie's on November 4, 2003.
-It is now for sale by Christie's in London on February 27, lot 28.
+Chemin montant, oil on canvas 100 x 125 cm painted in 1881, was sold by Christie's for $ 6.7M on November 4, 2003 and for £ 16.7M on February 27, 2019, lot 28.
 The image is shared by Wikimedia.

 A man and a woman are seen from behind, at the edge between the shadow and a bright summer sun.
 They move slowly, at the same level, without worrying about each other.
 They are not recognizable, probably to protect the anonymity of the very young woman who will henceforth share the life of the artist.
 The connoisseurs of the ancient Trouville recognize on the left side the Villa Italienne which was bordered by a steep path.